f13dev/f13-movie/readme.txt

 Try adding the optional attributes, type="movie|series|episode" and year="a year" to refine your search result

+= How do I hide the plot and information

+Include the optional "disable" attribute, disable="plot,information"

 == Screenshots ==

 1. The results of adding [movie imdb="tt0480249"] to a blog post.

 == Changelog ==

+= 2.0.2 =
+* Optional attribute to disable blocks from the widget

 = 1.0 =
 * Initial release